emonadeo/Nolimits2Sounds/README.md

 #### Registering the Sound-Class

 This happens inside `src/SoundHelper.nlvm`.
-You just need to call you're constructor inside an if clause that checks if there is a Section on the coaster that is named after your sound.
+You just need to call your constructor inside an if clause that checks if there is a Section on the coaster that is named after your sound.
 Additionally set the **soundFound** boolean to true so the Script knows that a sound got activated.

 ```
 if(hasSound(coaster, Sections.BM_ROAR))